5 Sneaky Building Design Mistakes: Energy Saving Tips for Indian Homes

 - 5 min read

-You’ve done your bit—set the AC to a reasonable temperature, switched off fans and lights when not in use, maybe even bought energy-efficient appliances.
-Still wondering why your electricity bill is higher than expected—even with basic precautions in place?
+"You’ve done your bit—set the AC to a reasonable temperature, switched off fans and lights when not in use, and maybe even bought energy-efficient appliances.
+Still wondering why your electricity bill is higher than expected—even with these basic precautions in place?
 The truth is, most Indian homes and buildings lose energy in ways that aren’t always visible.
-At SARV Sustainable, we see it as our responsibility to help you spot these silent energy leaks—and design smarter, more efficient spaces right from the beginning.
+At SARV Sustainable, we consider it our responsibility to help you spot these silent energy leaks and design smarter, more efficient spaces right from the beginning.

 1. Air Leaks Around Doors and Windows: The Invisible Draft